kaushik88/kaushik88.github.io/_posts/2016-05-03-product-review-waze.md

 {% include figure.html path="blog/personal/waze-plan.jpg" alt="Waze Plan" %}

-If I want to reach office on time for a 10 AM meeting, Waze keeps checking the traffic and prompts me when I need to leave home so that I reach office by 10 AM.
+This feature lets you enter the time you would like to reach your destination and would automatically alert you to start accordingly after taking traffic into consideration.
+In the exampel above, if I want to reach office on time for a 10 AM meeting, Waze keeps checking the traffic and prompts me when I need to leave home.
 Simple, intuitive and genius!

 **Sharing Your Drive**

 This feature lets you share your drive to other people (even if they're not on Waze!) in *realtime*.
-As you drive to the destination, the people to whom you've shared the drive can see your current location and track your ETA.
+As you drive to the destination, the people to whom you've shared the drive can see your current location and also track your ETA.

-This makes the co-ordination among multiple people who are meeting at the same destination so much easier!
-I'm not sure if Waze has an enterprise version but if they do, I could also see this being monetized for businesses like Truck Fleet Management, Postal Services and the likes.
+Co-ordination among multiple people who are meeting at the same destination is so much easier with this new feature.
+Another use case for this is in the enterprize side - I'm not sure if Waze has an enterprise version but if they do, I could see this being monetized for businesses like Truck Fleet Management, Postal Services and the likes.

 {% include figure.html path="blog/personal/waze-share.jpg" alt="Waze Share" %}